carabiner-dev/ampel/docs/03-ampel-policy-guide.md

 ### Identities

-While not reuired, a policy must specify the identities that can sign the attestations selected for evaluation.
+While not required, a policy SHOULD specify the identities that can sign the attestations selected for evaluation.
 While AMPEL verifies the signatures automatically, the sigstore identities or the signer keys will be compared against the identities list defined in the policy.
 If none match, the policy will fail.
+See the section below for more on specifying signer identities.

 ### Predicate Spec